FAQ

 Which payment methods do you accept?

 We send invoices through Square Invoices.
 You can use Plaid to create an account and pay invoices directly from the emails you’ll receive from Square.
-We can also accept Zelle, checks and cash.
+We can also accept payments through Zelle.

 Which tests do you tutor for?